ChrisJAnderson/VBA_Challenge/README.md

         End If
 ```
-respectively), and they do line up with what's in the spreadsheet, so I'm confident my results (while they don't match the screenshots in the module assignment) are correct.
+for EndingPrices, and they do line up with what's in the spreadsheet, so I've changed the module's macro from using endingPrice = Cells(j, 6).Value for both StartingPrices and EndingPrices to using endingPrice = Cells(j, 3).Value for EndingPrices- I think this is correct for what we want to see from the metrics produced by the macro, but I'm confident that if I did it the other way and used Cells(j,6) for both arguments in the refactored code the results would still be the same across both macros.

 In terms of the actual stock performance, we can see that 2018 was overall a bad year for investments unless you were investing only in ENPH or RUN, in which case you were very happy.
 DQ had an exceptionally bad year in 2018 compared to 2017, going from a 200% return down to a -60% return.
 Based on these numbers in a vaccuum, I would advise someone to invest in ENPH, which had good return in a mostly green year and proves resilient in a mostly red year as well.
 This seems to be a popular opinion- ENPH volumes went up by 400,000,000 in 2018.